Aboriginal peoples: relationships

 - improving economic development opportunities

-- taking action to end violence against Aboriginal women and girls
+- taking action to end violence against Indigenous women and girls

 The Ontario government and the Grand Council Treaty #3 are working to improve the well-being of members of 26 Anishinaabe communities in north-western Ontario.

-On October 25, 2012, the Ministry of Aboriginal Affairs and Grand Council Treaty #3 signed a new bilateral agreement to work together on:
+On October 25, 2012, the Ministry of Indigenous Affairs and Grand Council Treaty #3 signed a new bilateral agreement to work together on:

 - children and youth issues